 Since 1967, Nahant S.W.I.M.
 Inc. (Safer Waters in Massachusetts) has worked to protect our regional waters, beaches and land from pollution and other harm.

 Our activities include:

 - monitoring water quality and publicizing the discharge of waste material into coastal waters

 - planning and implementing environmental initiatives

 - meeting with entities who make environmental decisions

 - providing scientific and technical expertise

 - informing the public via the media and educational events

 We generate educational programs, sponsor expert speakers on environmental issues, testify at hearings on urgent environmental issues, and provide written comments on issues facing Nahant.
 SWIM's extensive email distribution list shares news published in local newspapers and informs the public on urgent happenings, such as the sighting of a rare Right Whale, a heavily littered beach in need of cleanup, or an irruption of Snowy Owls on Nahant.
 SWIM also functions as a resource for residents with questions about environmental concerns.

-Our founding was sparked by the discovery that Lynn had a tentative waiver to release inadequately treated sewage into Broad Sound, from an outfall a little over a mile south of Nahant.
+In 1967, Articles of Incorporation for Nahant S.W.I.M.
+Inc. were established by the Commonwealth of Massachusetts.
+In 1984, the activities of Nahant SWIM were energized by the discovery that Lynn had a tentative waiver to release inadequately treated sewage into Broad Sound, from an outfall a little over a mile south of Nahant.
 As a result of SWIM’s vigorous campaigning, a Secondary Sewage Treatment Plant was activated in 1991 to treat wastewater from Lynn, Nahant, Swampscott, and Saugus.